 As described above, HDMI ARC is a great way to simplify your setup, although it does have some limitations around not supporting more than a 5.1 channel setup, and with no support for advanced audio standards like Dolby Atmos and DTS:X. There is a new standard on the horizon: HDMI eARC, which will support those 7.1+ channel setups and advanced formats (a little more on that here).

 For the purposes of this discussion, though, HDMI Arc and HDMI eARC are interchangeable.
-If you do have more advanced equipment that has the eARC standard built-in, connection your soundbar to your Television follows the same process as HDMI ARC.
+If you do have more advanced equipment that has the eARC standard built-in, connecting your soundbar to your Television (and your computer - our guide) follows the same process as HDMI ARC.

 First, locate the HDMI ARC port on your Television and Soundbar.
 These look just like HDMI ports, but they’ll be labeled with ‘ARC’, so you know that’s the one to use.
 Then, using an HDMI cable that’s been manufactured in the last year or so (supporting at least HDMI 1.4), simply connect the two devices.